hanbdi/HackerNewsiOS/README.md

 - Using DispatchGroup to make requests concurrent
 - Stub for Unit Test so no real network call will hit server during UT and it's ideal isolated for assertion purpose (API contract testing)
 - Some stories does not have url returned.
 To handle this, I decide to show on UI right arrow to indicate it has details if it has valid url, otherwise no arrow will be shown and proper error message will be shown when click on invalid story url.
+- Due to story title is too long, I customized table view cell (TopStoriesTableViewCell) to be self-sizing cells so it can show full story title instead of one line trailing if using default UITableViewCell with style .subTitle